 The sad truth is that 70% of people with Crohn’s Disease will require surgery eventually.
 And 30% of those people will experience a reoccurrence of symptoms within 3 years, 60% will experience reoccurrence within 10 years.
 (Those are statistics I grabbed from the Crohn’s and Colitis Foundation website, I will link the resource below.)

 Now–All that mumbo jumbo being said, how do you really show support for someone with Crohn’s disease then?
 Here are a few of my suggestions–

 1. Listen!
 Just listen, and hear what they have to say!
 Respond with what emotions you think they must be going through!
 That validates their feelings!
 I can’t tell you how amazing it is to hear someone gets how I feel!
 It’s just like, Thank you!!!
 I’m not going crazy then!

 2. Take your own initiative to learn about what they are going through.
 It shows you care.
 It touched my heart when I learned that my mother had done her own research on my disease.
 Try checking out the resource I have linked below from the Crohn’s and Colitis Foundation which gives a ton of facts on the disease, if you are interested in learning more.

 3. Show you are thinking of them in your own way!
-I have one friend that likes to post adorable animal videos on my Facebook to make me smile–I love her for that!
+I have one friend that likes to post adorable animal videos on my social media to make me smile–I love her for that!
 I get daily emails from my father that are either funnies to get me smiling, or they are inspiring to help me stay strong!
-It lets me know he’s aware its not easy, but he’s thinking of me.
-I also live 12 hours away from my family, so it means even more to feel that support from far away!
+It lets me know he’s aware it’s not easy, but he’s thinking of me.
+I also live 10 hours away from my family, so it means even more to feel that support from far away!